ycw66/tx_service/doc/catalog.md

 TBD

 ### Catalog in Memory
-Access KV store is slow, monographDB stores the catalog in memory as well.
-Catalogs like privilege are normal monograph tables, which are stored in ccmap directly.
-This section focus on how does monographDB store table catalog in tx_service layer.
+Access KV store is slow, eloqDB stores the catalog in memory as well.
+Catalogs like privilege are normal eloq tables, which are stored in ccmap directly.
+This section focus on how does eloqDB store table catalog in tx_service layer.

 <p align="center">
 <img src="../blob/images/catalog_fig1.png">